 Warts are usually skin-colored and feel rough to the touch, but they can be dark, flat, and smooth.
 The HPV virus enters the skin through a small scratch or wound.
 This explains why warts often appear around fingernails where the skin is often dry or cracked.
 After the skin becomes infected by the HPV virus, skin cells start reproducing more rapidly.
 This creates small bumps where the skin becomes a bit thicker than the surrounding skin.

 Most people who are exposed to the HPV virus do not develop warts.
-Warts can passed from person to person, sometimes indirectly.
+Warts can be passed from person to person, sometimes indirectly.
 However, the risk of catching hand, foot, or flat warts from another person is small.
-The time from the first contact to the time the warts have grown large enough to be visible is often several months.
+The time from the first contact to the time warts have grown large enough to be visible is often several months.

 Warts tend to heal on their own within a few years, once the body's immune system recognizes the virus as foreign and starts to attack the underlying infection.
 However, warts can also be removed.
 Warts have a tendency to return, so repeated treatments may be necessary.
 Common treatments include: